Written by Allie Delos Santos

 What Does an SLA Include?

 - Summary of the agreement.
 The overview of the agreement must be the first item on your SLA.
 What service did the provider agree to deliver?
-Include the service summary, to whom it is being provided, and how the service’s success will be measured.
+Include the service summary, to whom it is being provided, and how its success will be measured.

 - Objectives of both parties.
 An external SLA—between clients and vendors—primarily states the client’s goals.
 The BPO provider must work to meet the client’s needs through their service.